Varshi2799/Fastq-to-Vcf-conversion-using-UseGalaxy-tool/README.md

 ### Why Use UseGalaxy?

-- 🔧 No coding is required
+- No coding is required
-- 🖱️ User-friendly Graphical Interface
+- User-friendly Graphical Interface
-- ☁️ Cloud-based execution
+- Cloud-based execution
-- 🌍 Active community support
+- Active community support

 ---

-## 🚀 Getting Started
+## Getting Started

-### Prerequisites
+### Requirements:

 - `.fastq` files from your sequencing experiments/available sources such as
 - A [Galaxy account](https://usegalaxy.org)